 Waste Decomposition: The Main Stages of waste decomposition, otherwise known as the waste degradation process

 Unfortunately, there are so many reactions which coincide within a landfill that predictions are hard to come buy.
-There are many sites on the web that give periods for different materials to rot away with apparent confidence.
+There are many sites on the web that give periods for different materials to rot away, with apparent confidence.

 Society's experience with the present designs of sanitary landfills is very short.
-Over the past thirty to forty years the increasing size and containment/capping of landfills, which has led to increasingly higher waste densities and lower water contents.
+Over the past thirty to forty years the increasing size/more rapid filling and improved containment/capping of landfills, has led to progressively higher waste densities and lower water contents.

 At the start of this period most landfills were: